sentinel-hub/eo-learn/CONTRIBUTING.md

    completion of the code review, the branch will be merged into `develop` and, at the next package release, into `master`.

- * Document your PR to help mantainers understand and review your contribution.
+ * Document your PR to help maintainers understand and review your contribution.
 The PR should include:

    * Description of contribution;